Key takeaways about gooning

 When done occasionally, it’s simply a technique for delaying climax, and by itself doesn’t imply any deeper problem.
 The cycle still has a clear endpoint: arousal rises, orgasm occurs, and the nervous system resets.

-Gooning describes what can happen when edging is repeated for long periods, especially in environments built around high novelty and constant stimulation, such as modern internet pornography.
+Gooning describes what can happen when edging is repeated for long periods, leading to a gooning state especially in environments built around high novelty and constant stimulation, such as modern internet pornography.
 In this context, the reward system begins to shift.

 Instead of orgasm marking the end of the cycle, the brain starts reinforcing the state of arousal itself—staying stimulated, focused, and engaged for as long as possible.